The world of cycling has witnessed a significant evolution in the participation and recognition of female cyclists.

 In the current scene, female cyclists such as Annemiek van Vleuten and Anna van der Breggen have stood out for their extraordinary skills and achievements.

-Annemiek van Vleuten, known for her incredible comeback after a serious accident at the 2016 Rio Olympics, has dominated competitions such as the UCI Road Cycling World Championships and the Women's Giro d'Italia.
+Annemiek van Vleuten, known for her incredible comeback from a serious crash at the 2016 Rio Olympics, has dominated competitions such as the UCI Road Cycling World Championships and the Women's Giro d'Italia.

-For her part, Anna van der Breggen, Olympic and world champion, has shown exceptional consistency and strength, becoming one of the most respected cyclists of her generation.
+For her part, Olympic and world champion Anna van der Breggen has shown exceptional consistency and strength, becoming one of the most respected cyclists of her generation.

-These women cyclists not only rack up victories, but also drive popularity and respect for women's cycling.
+These female cyclists not only rack up victories, but also boost the popularity and respect of women's cycling.

-At the national level, in terms of Spanish women cyclists, several women stand out who have achieved significant recognition and deserve to be highlighted for their contributions to cycling, both nationally and internationally.
+At the national level, among Spanish female cyclists, several stand out women who have achieved significant recognition and deserve to be recognized for their contributions to cycling, both nationally and internationally.
 Some of them are:

 Considered one of the most outstanding Spanish cyclists today, Mavi García has demonstrated her talent in both road and mountain cycling.

-He has achieved impressive results in international competitions, including stage wins and overall classifications in important stage races.
+He has achieved impressive results in international competitions, including stage victories and overall classifications in major stage races.

-A professional cyclist who has achieved success on the international circuit.
-Sheyla is known for her strength in one-day races and stages, having achieved victories and places of honor in high-level competitions.
+A professional cyclist who has achieved success on the international circuit, Sheyla is known for her strength in one-day races and stages, having achieved victories and top-level finishes in competitions.

 Ane Santesteban

-A specialist in long-distance racing and climbing, Ane Santesteban has been a constant presence in the most important competitions in the world, standing out for his endurance and ability on climbs.
+A specialist in long-distance races and climbing, Ane Santesteban has been a constant presence in the world's most important competitions, standing out for her endurance and skill on the climbs.

 Lorena Llamas

-Lorena is a cyclist who has shown her ability in various competitions, standing out in national and international cycling.
-Lorena has had notable performances in several races, proving to be a versatile and competitive cyclist.
+Lorena is a cyclist who has demonstrated her ability in various competitions, excelling in national and international cycling.
+Lorena has had notable performances in several races, proving herself to be a versatile and competitive cyclist.

-Recognized for her ability in the mountains, Eider Merino is another Spanish cyclist who has stood out internationally.
+Recognized for her mountain prowess, Eider Merino is another Spanish cyclist who has excelled internationally.

 She has achieved good results in stage competitions and is known for her fighting spirit and climbing ability.